elliegr/elliegracemoore/content/about/header/index.md

 <!-- this is a subheadline -->
 I'm a big data science and analytics fan :raised_hands:.
 Besides that, here are some other topics I love chatting about:

+* Computer science and coding languages
 * Mushroom foraging :mushroom:
-* Tidyverse and tidy data
-* The Killers :guitar:
-* Statistical inference and communication
+* Shuffling and decks of cards
 * Art and graphic design :art:
 * Avatar: The Last Airbender
 * Running and Nike Run Club :runner: